jonasnapoles/jonasnapoles/README.md

-### What's the story! 😀
+### What's the story? 😀

-👨‍💻 I am a software developer with an Advanced Certificate in Software Development at Citeforma Further Education and Training.
+👨‍💻 I am a software developer with an Advanced Certificate in Software Development at Citeforma Further Education.

-🎓 I am currently studying for a Bachelor´s Degree in Information Systems at Estacio University (UNESA).
+🎓 I am currently studying for a Bachelor´s Degree in Information Systems at Estacio de Sa University (UNESA).

 📃 My background is in Web design, Front-end, and Back-end development.

-🌱 I am currently developing my skills on AWS, Python, Laravel Ecosystem.
+🌱 I am currently developing my skills in AWS, Python, Laravel Ecosystem.

 🔭 I am currently working on my portfolio [WordPress version](https://www.jonasnapoles.com/) and [Laravel version](https://my-laravel.jonasnapoles.com/).

-🏆 My aim is to become a Cloud Architect and Senior Developer in 4 years.
+🏆 I aim to become a Senior Developer in 4 years.

-🔎 I am available to collaborate in the developement of professional websites and databases as a junior full stack position.
+🔎 I am available to collaborate in developing professional websites and databases as a junior full stack position.

 🌍 I have valuable intercional experience, I worked in Argentina, Brazil, Portugal, Switzeland and Ireland.